-The Governing Body works with the school to ensure that it delivers good quality education.
+Our Local Governing Body within the overall governance structure of the Alpha Trust.
+The Local Governing Body works with the school to ensure that it delivers good quality education.
 The Governing Body sets the strategic direction for the school, acts as a critical friend to the Headteacher, and ensures accountability.
 We have the following categories of Governor:

 - Parent - who are elected by parents of children attending the school;